Organ donation: a very personal decision

 Deceased donations – consent and confirmation of death

-A deceased donation is only possible with the donor’s consent.
-This means that the donor must give their consent to the organ or tissue donation while still alive.
+The concept of “decision solution” (“Entscheidungslösung”) applies in Germany.
+This means that a deceased donation is only possible with the donor’s consent.
+In other words, the donor must give their consent to the organ or tissue donation while still alive.
 A person is entitled to make this decision after their 16th birthday.
 But a person can reject organ donation when they are 14.
-If the deceased person has not made a decision, the next of kin makes the decision based what they presume the deceased person’s wishes would have been.
+If the deceased person has not made a decision, the next of kin makes the decision based on what they presume the deceased person’s wishes would have been.

 It is an essential condition for retrieving organs from deceased persons that brain death has been confirmed.
 For this purpose, two specialist doctors must confirm, independently of one another, that the cerebrum, the cerebellum and the brain stem have definitively ceased to function, and they must record these findings.
 This ensures that the organs are only retrieved if the donor is dead beyond all doubt and that doctors can do nothing more for them.